What is Sharding in Blockchain?

 2. Enhanced Speed:

 With sharding, transactions can be processed immediately.
-Each shard works on its own set of transactions, speeding up the whole process.
+Each shard processes its own set of transactions, speeding up the overall process.

 3. Lower Costs: